telnoratti/twitter-rss/README.md

 This is a python3 fork of Astalaseven's [twitter-rss][https://github.com/Astalaseven/twitter-rss].

+This is currently not stable while I make changes to update it to python3 and clean up some bits.
+The old documentation should still apply.

 Rss-generator for Twitter

 * Doesn't make use of Twitter API (no registration needed, no 180 requests limitation, ...)